krakrukra/PocketAdmin/README.md

 such as "GUI r" or "GUI R" are the same.
 Any non ASCII-printable character causes the rest of the line to be ignored.

-5. There can be multiple kewords on one line (up to 5), but only if modifier key commands are used,
+5. There can be multiple kewords on one line (up to 5), but only if modifier key commands are used.
-all other commands (including single character commands) execute and skip the rest of the line.
+All other commands (including single character commands) execute and skip the rest of the line.
 Modifier key commands only work if followed by a press key command or newline, for example,
 "CTRL ALT DELETE", "CONTROL SHIFT T" or "ALT " are valid commands.